-At EBR Attridge LLP we undertake legally aided and privately funded representation.
+At EBR Attridge LLP we undertake legally aided and privately funded representation (VAT is charged at 20%).

 Legal aid is not always available for most driving offences as they are summary only offences which can only be tried in the Magistrates Court.
 (This is because they will fail the interests of justice test required to be passed to be granted legal aid in the Magistrates Court, which is also means tested).